Heart failure and hospice care

 Most people and families living with advanced heart failure do not get the opportunity for advance care planning which could help address their needs and support preferences for care.
 A fundamental barrier to access is a poor understanding of heart failure as a life-shortening illness.

-There are several incremental steps that commissioners can take to improve hospice services for people affected by heart failure:
+There are several incremental steps that commissioners can take to help improve hospice services for people affected by heart failure.

 - Understand the strengths of hospice care and where it can make a significant difference throughout the heart failure trajectory.

 - Put measures in place to build new relationships between clinical services.